hr21don/ZombieEpidemic/README.md

 * Go(Forever)

 ## How to check if the app is running?
-Here is an example screen grab that displays final outcome of the running application.
+Here is an example screen grab that displays the final outcome of the running application.

 <img width="647" alt="Capture" src="https://user-images.githubusercontent.com/91548582/143684448-37c6a798-3f79-4b39-9564-200037cfbbf2.PNG">